 Venterra Realty Acquires Atlanta Apartments

 SANDY SPRINGS, Ga., Dec.
-16, 2020 /PRNewswire/ -- Venterra Realty acquired The Harrison Apartments in the Atlanta suburb of Sandy Springs, GA on December 15.
-This acquisition marks the first in Sandy Springs and the 11 th in Georgia.
+18, 2020 /PRNewswire/ -- Venterra Realty acquired The Whitney Apartments in the Atlanta suburb of Sandy Springs, GA on December 15.
+This acquisition marks the second in Sandy Springs and the 12 th in Georgia.

-The Harrison is a garden-style property, built in 1975, with 505 apartments spread out over 40 acres.
+The Whitney, which is adjacent to Venterra's other recently purchased Sandy Springs community, The Harrison, is a mid-rise style built in 1968, with 309 apartments nestled in the trees.
 Located just south of I-285 along Roswell Road, inside the Perimeter, the property's convenient access to I-285, provides residents easy access to Perimeter Center, Pill Hill, and Buckhead.

-The community offers seven unique one, two, and three bedroom apartments ranging in size from 900 sq. ft. to 1649 sq. ft., with rents ranging from $1104 to $1554 per month.
-The Harrison's apartment interiors have been upgraded to include stainless steel appliances, granite countertops, tile backsplashes and wood plank vinyl floors.
-The property offers a well-rounded amenity package including a renovated sports court, which includes a sand volleyball court, Bocce court, and Pickleball court, swimming pool, grilling pavilion, dog park, 2 playgrounds, and multiple picnic and grilling areas.
+The community offers four unique one, two, and three bedroom apartments ranging in size from 1000 sq. ft. to 1500 sq. ft., with rents ranging from $1276 to $1727 per month.
+The Whitney's apartment interiors have been upgraded to include stainless steel appliances, granite countertops, tile backsplashes, and wood plank vinyl floors.
+The property offers a well-rounded amenity package including a bark park, yoga studio, and playground.
 Floorplans, photos, and pricing can be found on the property's website.

-"We are thrilled to add another community to the Atlanta region, especially in Sandy Springs.
-The Harrison in particular offers classic layouts and space with modern, updated features.
-Being inside the Perimeter, this close to I-285, is great for commuters and the large layouts and sunrooms, are ideal for remote workers as well," said Teri Davis, Regional Manager for Venterra Realty.
+"The Whitney's position inside The Perimeter makes it an attractive location for stable, long-term growth.
+Venterra is looking forward to modernizing and adding value to the community," said Venterra Realty Chairman Andrew Stewart.

 About Venterra:

 Founded in 2001, Venterra Realty owns and manages 62 apartment communities in 11 major US cities that provide housing to over 33,000 people and 11,000 pets.
-The organization has completed more than $6.4 billion in real estate transactions and currently manages a portfolio of multi-family real estate assets valued at over $3 billion, which generates gross annual income in excess of $260 million.
+The organization has completed more than $6.4 billion in real estate transactions and currently manages a portfolio of multi-family real estate assets valued at over $3 billion.
 Venterra is committed to improving the lives of its residents by delivering industry-leading customer experience.
 Find out more about Venterra Realty and its award-winning company culture at Venterra.com .

 Contact: Dror Goldberg, Executive Vice President of Acquisitions dgoldberg@venterraliving.com 281.822.9464